gunta/grunt-manifest/README.md

 Adds manually a string to the **CACHE** section.
 Needed when you have cache buster for example.

+#### process
+Type: `Function`
+Default: `undefined`

+A function to process src files path strings before adding them on the appcache manifest.

 #### exclude
 Type: `String` `Array`
 Default: `undefined`